martinSter/robsurvey/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have:
+This is the second resubmission.
+In the first resubmission I have:

 * Used single quotes for software names in the DESCRIPTION file.
 * Added a reference about the method to the Description field.
 * Fixed the invalid URLs in the vignette and the README file.

+In the second resubmission I have:

+* Used message() instead of cat() to print information to console.
+* Replace return() with the more appropriate stop() in some cases.

 ## Test environments
 * Windows 10 (local), R 3.6.0